Canso spaceport to host a Ukrainian booster

 Surprisingly, calculations showed that Tsyklon-4M could also deliver nearly a ton of cargo to a geostationary orbit over the Equator, which could potentially be useful for some potential customers.
 Moreover, the orbit of the International Space Station, ISS, will also be reachable from Nova Scotia, KB Yuzhnoe sources said.

-However most payloads of the Tsyklon-4M rocket were expected to be remote-sensing satellites focused on the observation of the Earth and low-orbital communications satellites, such as those expecting to comprise future Internet-carrying constellations.
+However most payloads of the Tsyklon-4M rocket were expected to be remote-sensing satellites focused on the observation of the Earth, monitoring climate, weather and natural disasters, as well as low-orbital communications satellites, such as those expecting to comprise future Internet-delivering constellations.

 While located in a sparsely populated area, the launch site also presented good transportation infrastructure.
 The local authorities and population, which had experienced economic downturn due to the declining fishing industry, was reported to be open to the plan.
 The MLS announcement for the launch site was preceded by an open house with the local residents in February 2017.
 The company expected to rent the land for the spaceport for at least 20 years.